Posted on

 The support for mild to moderate exercise in the management of migraines comes from several studies.

 One study in favor of exercise followed 46,648 people for 11 years.
 What was found by the researchers was an association between physical exercise and migraine, with migraines and nonmigraine headaches being more likely to be suffered by those who engaged in little exercise compared to those who were regularly active.
 Another study, this one a randomized control trial, found that exercise was better at preventing migraines than relaxation via listening to a recorded program.
-The efficacy of exercise was also found to be on par with medication, making it a viable option for those who don’t benefit from or don’t want to take drugs to treat their headaches.
+The efficacy of exercise was also found to be on par with medication, making it a viable option for those who don’t benefit from or don’t want to take drugs to treat their headaches.1 Yeah, I know, who the fuck DOESN’T want to take drugs?!?!
 Lastly, a meta-analysis of several studies found that exercise reduced the number of migraine episodes per month, as well as lessened the duration and intensity of them in some, but not all, of the subjects.

 So does exercise help with migraines?